 Here is a partial list:

-Hybrid Vehicle Credit - taxpayers who purchase a qualifying vehicle after Dec.
-31, 2005 may be eligible to claim up to a $3,150 credit
+Plug-In Electric Vehicle Credit (there is NO LONGER a credit for hybrids) - taxpayers who purchase a qualifying vehicle after Dec.
+31, 2009 may be eligible to claim up to a $7,500 credit

 Additional Child Tax Credit - expanded dramatically in last few years; many taxpayers who owe no tax can still be eligible to receive an additional refund